 “I didn’t like him because he’s gay, but he made me think I didn’t have to be gay to love Jesus.”

 The adult conversation has stopped at their end.
 The O’Toole’s are agitated.
 I’m sure Dave never spoke about us being gay.
 Father steers the subject away from us, “Well, Jesus wasn’t gay, so loving him is like making him your best friend.”

 “Tim says everyone’s heart is full of the love they receive from family, friends and other loving people.
 When we close our heart, we make those already in our heart lonely.”

-Mummy interrupts, as her no politics or religion rule was being violated.
+Mummy interrupts, as her no politics or religion rule is being violated.
 “Please let’s enjoy our meal and discuss more serious matters after dessert.
 And Teen Jesus is welcome here,” she quips.
 Casper does several flips up the table and smacked a kiss on her cheeks.

 “Ow, that’s a surprise,” she remarks without explanation.
 Jack and I think the spectacle is highly amusing, but only because we saw Casper’s part.

 I whisper over to the boy who spoke up for me, “Thanks.”
 His eyes are shining.

 Jack answers Dave’s question, “Well, I think it’ll be great to welcome my friends to practice.
 Do you want to learn how to play?”

 “And Tim only asked why all the guys don’t have dates on a Saturday night.”

 “ Sounds to me like you may have been last night.”